hippyhippoyah/OneStopShop/README.md

 - **Read Online Reviews**: Aggregate reviews from various online sources.
 - **Ask AI**: Get insights and answers from our AI-powered assistant.

-And Based on this information, it gives you the top 5 Products!
+Analyzes content to determine the Top 5 Buys

 ## Architecture